-In my previous blog post on self-forgiveness (Healing Your Shame and Guilt Through Self-Forgiveness, dated June 1, 2017), I attempted to help readers, especially survivors of child abuse, to forgive themselves for actions they had taken that caused harm to others.
-The primary message of the blog was that self-forgiveness is one of the most powerful steps we can take to rid ourselves of debilitating shame.
+In my previous blog post on self-forgiveness ("Healing Your Shame and Guilt Through Self-Forgiveness," dated June 1, 2017), I attempted to help readers, especially survivors of child abuse, to forgive themselves for actions they had taken that caused harm to others.
+The primary message of the post was that self-forgiveness is one of the most powerful steps we can take to rid ourselves of debilitating shame.
 I encouraged survivors, in particular, to take the trauma-sensitive stance of framing many “symptoms” as understandable attempts to cope with or adapt to overwhelming circumstances.
 More specifically, there is a focus on helping survivors recognize that many of the behaviors they are most critical of in themselves (and are criticized for by others) are actually coping mechanisms or attempts at self-regulation.

 Examples of such coping strategies include:

 - Efforts to cope with high levels of anxiety (e.g. smoking, drinking, self-harm.

 - Behaviors that are the result of self-soothing deficits (alcohol and drug abuse)

 From a trauma-sensitive perspective, survivors are doing the best they can at any given time to cope with the life-altering and frequently shattering effects of trauma.

 In this post, I focus on helping you to forgive yourself, but this time around the issue of harm you have caused yourself.
 This is as important as forgiving yourself for the harm you have brought to others.
 This includes the harm you have done to your body due to: